 Current and recent work

-- Snoras Bank v Antonov (Comm.
-Ct ongoing)
+- Snoras Bank v Antonov EWHC 131 (Comm Ct)

-Tom is representing Vladmir Antonov the former owner of a Lithuanian bank in this substantial civil fraud claim.
-Preliminary hearings have concerned issues relating to the interrelationship between freezing orders in different jurisdictions, criminal proceedings and extradition proceedings, and the right against self-incrimination.
+Substantial civil fraud claim against Vladimir Antonov, the former owner of a Lithuanian Bank.
+The judgment of Gloster J relates to various interlocutory issues, including confidentiality rings, the relationship between freezing orders in different jurisdictions, criminal proceedings and extradition proceedings, and the right against self-incrimination.

 Media and Entertainment